 He was born in Waseca, Minnesota.
-After receiving his doctor of medicine degree from the University of Minnesota in Minneapolis, he was commissioned a first lieutenant in the US Army Medical Reserve.
+After receiving his doctor of medicine degree from University of Minnesota in Minneapolis, he was commissioned a first lieutenant in the US Army Medical Reserve.
 In March of 1942, he was placed on active duty with the 26th General Hospital at Fort Sill, Oklahoma.
 He then served with the 31st Station Hospital in the western Pacific for more than three years as chief of Neuropsychiatry, attaining the rank of major.

-In 1987, the Minnesota Psychiatric Society honored him with its Distinguished Service Award.
+In 1987, Minnesota Psychiatric Society honored him with its Distinguished Service Award.
 He was a Life Fellow of the American Psychiatric Association and Emeritus Charter Fellow of the American College of Psychiatrists.
-He was a member of the Community Presbyterian Church, serving as an elder and longtime usher.
+He was a member of Community Presbyterian Church, serving as an elder and longtime usher.